NAM Fellowship in Pharmacy

 A complete nomination packet must be submitted electronically through the online nomination system at https://fellowship.nam.edu/ and will include the following documents:

-- Nomination letter from a member of the NAM or the Boards of the AACP or the ACCP
+- A nomination letter from a member of the NAM, the board of directors of AACP or the board of regents of ACCP

 - Letters of recommendation and endorsement from: